Popular Front for the Liberation of the Occupied Arabian Gulf: History

+Following the congress, the PFLOAG armed wing, known as the People's Liberation Army (PLA), launched a military campaign against the Sultan's Armed Forces (SAF).
+Utilizing the rugged terrain of the Jebel and the seasonal cover provided by the khareef, the Front seized control of significant portions of western and central Dhofar.
+In August 1969, the movement captured the coastal town of Rakhyut, which served as the capital of their liberated zone for several years.
+By 1970, PFLOAG had control of the entire Dhofar region except for the desert and narrow coastal strip of Salalah.

-Having close relations to the government of South Yemen, the PFLOAG opened an office there.
-With South Yemeni support, PFLOAG guerrillas were able to seize control over large sections of western Dhofar.
-In August 1969 PFLOAG captured the town of Rakhyut.
-China, which sought to continue deepening its relations with South Yemen and viewed PFLOAG as proteges of the National Liberation Front in South Yemen, supported PFLOAG.
+Having close relations with the government of South Yemen, the PFLOAG opened an office there.
+In China, which sought to continue deepening its relations with South Yemen and viewed PFLOAG as proteges of the National Liberation Front in South Yemen, supported PFLOAG.
 China distanced itself from PFLOAG in 1971 as part of efforts to improve its diplomatic relations with the Arab states.

+In 1970, a separate revolutionary group, the National Democratic Front for the Liberation of Oman and the Arabian Gulf (NDFLOAG), launched an armed uprising in northern Oman.
+Although it was suppressed by British-led forces, it led to a formal merger between the two organizations in December 1971.
+The unified body adopted the name Popular Front for the Liberation of Oman and the Arabian Gulf, retaining the PFLOAG acronym.

 In 1974 the organization was divided into two separate bodies: the Popular Front for the Liberation of Oman and the Popular Front for the Liberation of Bahrain.

-The PFLO leadership pledged to continue on the “trail of struggle”, as Al-Ghassani (Note: Muhammad ibn Ahamad Al-Ghassani was one of the leading commanders in the PFLOAG and their spokesperson, later he returned to Muscat in the 1980’s when the Sultan of Oman decided to pardon the PFLOAG members.) put it in an address on June 9, 1978, that marked the thirteenth anniversary of the revolution:
+The PFLO leadership pledged to continue on the "trail of struggle", as Al-Ghassani (Note: Muhammad ibn Ahamad Al-Ghassani was one of the leading commanders in the PFLOAG and their spokesperson, later he returned to Muscat in the 1980's when the Sultan of Oman decided to pardon the PFLOAG members.) put it in an address on June 9, 1978, that marked the thirteenth anniversary of the revolution: